On this page:

 Awarded under the following circumstances:

-Faculty-initiated withdrawal for excessive absences after the add/drop period, but at least two weeks prior to the end of the term.
+- Student-initiated withdrawal after the add/drop period, but at least two weeks prior to the end of the term.
+The deadline for condensed terms may be earlier.
+Students should withdraw through PTC Pathway.

 Eligibility for academic honors is determined at the end of each term and letters will be mailed by the third week of the following term.
 For purposes of Academic Honors, full-time is defined as at least 12 credit hours, but does not include developmental courses.